 In studies of Native Americans, skeletons are hard evidence of human diet and social interactions.
 They are also evidence of raw materials that were used in making tools and decorative objects.

-This exhibit, featuring a variety of specimens from the VMNH collections, will be on display in the museum's Harvest Foundation Hall of Ancient Life.
+This exhibit, featuring a variety of specimens from the VMNH collections, is currently on display in the museum's Harvest Foundation Hall of Ancient Life.

 This exhibit made possible by the support of Blue Ridge Bank, formerly River Community Bank, N.A.

 Please Visit Us Soon

 Sunday - Monday: Closed